GerusHays/Drunk-Trivia/README.md

 # DRUNK TRIVIA
 ## Purpose
-The purpose of this webpage is to create a "normal work day schedule" spanning from 9AM - 5PM. </br>
+The purpose of this application is to develop a fun drinking trivia game with friends and family! </br>
-Upon opening the webpage the user is presented with the current day and 9 time block from 9-5pm in descending order. </br>
+Upon opening the application the user will be presented with a prompt ensuring they are of legal drinking age within the United States of 21 years old. </br>
-The user may enter in the text area just right of whatever time period they want to enter in an event for that time. </br>
-Once they enter in the event in their selected timeblock they can select save so it wont go away if they were to close or refresh the webpage.
-They will also be presented with a message towards the top of the webpage that their event is saved in the local storage. </br>
-The calendar also will display differently based on what time it is.
-If the current hour has passed then it will display gray.
-If the time is present then it will display red for the time block and if it is in the future the time block will display green. </br>
-This calendar may be utilized for anyone with a busy day and needs a webpage to go to see what is up and coming or what has already passed.
+If the user selects yes they will be directed to the webpage to be prompted with directions on how the application works and a button beside that to create a alcoholic beverage.</br>
+If the user selects no they will be redirected to a webpage on reddit talking about fake Id's.</br>
+Upon selecting yes and generating a drink the user will be shown a drink to include:
+- Name of the drink
+- Ingredients and measurements
+- Image of the drink
+- Instructions on how to prep / mix the drink </br>
+If the user does not like that drink they can select next cocktail to be presented with another random cocktail.</br>
+Once the user decided on a cocktail they can select the trivia button and will be taken to seperate page and be able to select from one of 3 categories. </br>
+- Sports
+- Vehicles
+- Politics </br>
+Upon selecting a category the user will be prompted with the question and 4 multiple choice answers to choose from. </br>
+Once they complete 5 questions they will be given a score of how they did and can go through another category and 5 more questions or go generate another drink. </br>

-## Built With
+## Created with
 * HTML
 * CSS
 * JS

 ## Team cohesion
-- Our Team consists of the following Developers:
+### Our Team consists of the following Developers:
 - Gerus Hays [gitHublink](https://github.com/GerusHays)
 - Alex Standfield [gitHublink](https://github.com/AlexStandfield)
 - Kansas Carver [gitHublink](https://github.com/khcarver1)